 Connecting the public with the Salish Sea Bioregion and its ecosystems through engagement, knowledge and awareness, the Shaw Centre for the Salish Sea offers a fun, interactive and informative experience of science and culture to young and old – welcoming over 75,000 visitors a year.
-It is a key tourist attraction and destination as the only aquarium in Greater Victoria and Canada's only aquarium and cultural centre dedicated exclusively to the Salish Sea.
+It is a key tourist attraction and destination as the only aquarium in Greater Victoria and Canada's only aquarium and learning centre dedicated exclusively to the Salish Sea.

-Located on the breathtaking Sidney waterfront - on the traditional lands of the WSÁNEĆ Nations of the Coast Salish Indigenous peoples - the Shaw Centre for the Salish Sea opened in 2009 and is an award winning aquarium and cultural centre dedicated exclusively to the Salish Sea Bioregion of BC.
+Located on the breathtaking Sidney waterfront - on the traditional lands of the WSÁNEĆ Nations of the Coast Salish Indigenous peoples - the Shaw Centre for the Salish Sea opened in 2009 and is an award winning aquarium and learning centre dedicated exclusively to the Salish Sea Bioregion of BC.
 A unique non-profit organization, the Centre combines live aquarium habitats and marine mammal artifact displays (science & nature) with a permanent Coast Salish art collection (arts & culture), as well as public and school learning programs and locally-focused Salish Sea Store - providing an amazing opportunity for learning, exploration, and conservation of the natural beauty, ecological diversity, and cultural story of the Salish Sea.

 - 28 aquarium habitats holding over 160 live marine species with over 3,500 animals including a giant pacific octopus, wolf eels, and pacific salmon, and a fun ‘hands-on’ Touch Pool experience